General residency criteria

 - have been ordinarily resident in any UK country, the Channel Islands or the Isle of Man, for at least three years before the start of their course

-Depending on your residency status in the UK when you start your course, additional rules may apply.
+Depending on your residency status in the UK when you start your course, additional residency rules may apply.
+These are explained in more detail in our guidance booklet.

 Course-related eligibility criteria